 A common variation seen in works aimed at kids (or otherwise vulnerable to censorship) is for the parrot to learn non-profane words that are, nevertheless, still insults or otherwise not meant for polite conversation.

-- One of Ralf König's comics featured a parrot whose prior owner spent all his free time watching porn.
-The parrot had an understandably difficult time finding a new owner.
+- One of his comics features a parrot whose prior owner spent all his free time watching porn.
+The parrot has an understandably difficult time finding a new owner.

 - In Scary Movie 2, the parrot does this, except it turns out it can really talk and not just mimic.